yalue/rocm_mega_repo/sources/hcc/llvm-project/llvm/docs/SphinxQuickstartTemplate.rst

 #.
 What will I have learned by the end of this document?

-A standard best practice is to make your articles task-oriented.
-You generally should not be writing documentation that isn't based around "how to" do something unless there's already an existing "how to" article for the topic you're documenting.
-The reason for this is that without a "how to" article to read first, it might be difficult for someone unfamiliar with the topic to understand a more advanced, conceptual article.

-When creating a task-oriented article, follow existing LLVM articles by giving it a filename that starts with ``HowTo*.rst``.
+Common names for the first section are ``Introduction``, ``Overview``, or ``Background``.

+If possible, make your document a "how to".
+Give it a name ``HowTo*.rst`` like the other "how to" documents.
 This format is usually the easiest for another person to understand and also the most useful.

+You generally should not be writing documentation other than a "how to" unless there is already a "how to" about your topic.
+The reason for this is that without a "how to" document to read first, it is difficult for a person to understand a more advanced document.

 Focus on content (yes, I had to say it again).